 If untreated, the bacteria can spread from the affected lymph node to the bloodstream (septicemia) and the lungs (pneumonia) and cause toxicity, shock, and other life-threatening complications.

 Pneumonic plague is infection of the lungs by the Yersinia pestis bacterium.
 It can occur as a complication of bubonic plague in which the bacteria spread to the lungs through the bloodstream, or as a primary infection in which the bacterium is inhaled directly into the lungs.

-Affected individuals can develop a wide variety of symptoms including fever, chills, a rapid heartbeat, cough, chest pain, severe headaches and the coughing up of bloody sputum (hemoptysis).
+Affected individuals can develop a wide variety of symptoms including fever, chills, a rapid heartbeat, difficulty breathing, cough, chest pain, severe headaches and the coughing up of bloody sputum (hemoptysis).
 Gastrointestinal symptoms such as nausea, vomiting, diarrhea, and abdominal pain may also occur.
 If untreated, this form of plague can rapidly progress to multiple organ failure, adult respiratory distress syndrome and ultimately death.

 Plague is caused by infection with the bacterium Yersinia pestis.
 This bacterium is found in wild rodents and their fleas.
 Some of the most commonly infected rodents are rats, squirrels, chipmunks or prairie dogs.
 Rabbits and hares (lagomorphs) may also carry the bacteria.
 The disease is most often transmitted to humans by the bite of infected fleas.
 Less frequently, direct contact with infectious animal tissue can also result in infection.